mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 Inverse kinematics is calculated for these sequence of points to get trajectory of line.
-The trajectory for various shapes such as square, rectangle, and elipse, can be calculated using the same methodology as the line.
+The trajectory for various shapes such as square, rectangle, and ellipse, can be calculated using the same methodology as the line.

 ## Results-
   Following Results were obtained -